Lou Dobbs Accuses Bill Barr of Being ‘Compromised’ and Part of the ‘Deep State’

 Grumbling that Barr has “been absent for weeks,” Dobbs insisted that the president’s legal team is “making advances” in the “battle for the White House” while reassuring his viewers that the campaign’s beyond-longshot lawsuits will “bolster President Trump’s charge that there has been clear electoral fraud.”

-Dobbs went on to complain that while the president’s “progress” in his quest to steal the election has put him at odds with “insidious RINOs” and the “deep state,” a member of Trump’s “own cabinet appeared to join in with the radical Dems and the deep state and the resistance.”
+Dobbs went on to complain that while the president’s “progress” in his quest to claim victory in the election has put him at odds with “insidious RINOs” and the “deep state,” a member of Trump’s “own cabinet appeared to join in with the radical Dems and the deep state and the resistance.”

 Seething at Barr’s remarks about the lack of evidence of voter fraud, Dobbs—who also serves as an informal Trump adviser—blasted the attorney general in an extremely personal manner.

-“For the Attorney General of the United States to make that statement, he is either a liar or a fool but both,” he exclaimed.
+“For the attorney general of the United States to make that statement, he is either a liar or a fool or both,” he exclaimed.
 “He may be, um, perhaps compromised.
 He may be simply unprincipled.
 Or he may be personally distraught or ill!”

 The Fox Business host would go on to cite the various conspiracies and unfounded allegations that Trump and his legal team have peddled, despite the fact that the president’s legal challenges have repeatedly been laughed out of court and states continue to certify their votes.